alee30e/Self-Wind-Up-Mechanical-Car/README.md

 The gears are connected using Fusion 360 motion links.
 The motion ratio depends on the number of teeth of each gear.

-For example, if one gear has 24 teeth and the other has 20 teeth:

 ```text
 Gear ratio = 24 / 20 = 1.2